jhn322/kometa-config/README.md

-# Kometa Config (Formerly Plex Meta Manager)
+# 🚀 Kometa Config (Formerly Plex Meta Manager)

 My Kometa config for automatically creating collections and overlays for Plex.
 These files were originally created using templates and has since then been rewritten/edited completely and updated regularly by me since 2021.
 As far as overlays go I have put an emphasis on providing useful info at a glance without going over the top, while having a very comprehensive yet not too overwhelming amount of collections.

-For all lists and overlays to work you'll need to configure API tokens from Trakt, MyAnimeList, AniDB, TMDb and more in your config.yml file.

-## Install (Docker Compose)
+## ⚙️ Installation Guide (Docker Compose)

+> [!NOTE]
-This is how to install Kometa using docker compose with a daily run schedule for collections, overlays and operations as a stack containing three containers.
+> How to install Kometa using docker compose with a daily run schedule for collections, overlays and operations as a stack of three containers.

-1. Clone/download this repository.
-2. Add **your** local Plex server IP-adress and [token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) **and** change each library title to the exact(!) name your Plex libraries are named in the config.yml.
-3. Many collections in this config require a unique API key/token/id for a service such as Trakt, MdbList and more.
-Below is a list of the ones in this repo and I would **highly recommend** you set them up for the best possible experience:
+### Prerequisites

+Before installation, you'll need API keys from these services for full functionality for the majority of lists and overlays:

 - [Trakt](https://metamanager.wiki/en/latest/config/trakt/)
 - [TMDb](https://metamanager.wiki/en/latest/config/tmdb/)